Monday, December 24, 2007

 We hear the term "sophomore slump" a lot in television and I've found myself earlier in the year defending lackluster second seasons of current TV dramas like Friday Night Lights and Heroes, which in comparison to this look completely incompetent to me now.
 I've all but stopped watching one and you could probably guess the only reason I still watch Heroes.
 When she leaves, so do I. Since we've already lost Veronica Mars, I can't think of any future cancellation that could possibly bother me.

 It's nearly impossible writing an effective second season when expectations are so high but when it was over I couldn't think of anything that could have been done better and it did seem like a natural progression.
-The first season established Veronica Mars as one of the best and smartest television dramas I've ever seen.
+The first season established Veronica Mars as one of the best and smartest television dramas around.
 Season 2 just seals the deal.

 Tuesday, December 4, 2007